OPERATIONS DIVISION

 Honor Guard – the Honor Guard unit performs ceremonial duties at funerals and special events.
 The unit is staffed by a Sergeant and officers from various divisions of the police department.

-The K-9 Unit is also part of the Operations Division and specifically supervised by Lieutenant Paul Catalina.
-Currently there are four K-9 Officers.
-Their function is to provide trained K-9 teams to assist in the prevention and detection of crime, the tracking and searching for wanted/missing persons who are sought by the police, bomb detection and other such duties that may be directed by the Watch
+The K-9 Unit is also part of the Operations Division and specifically supervised by Captain Paul Catalina and Sergeant Keith Prendeville.
+Currently there are five K-9 Officers..
+Their function is to provide trained K-9 teams to assist in the prevention and detection of crime, the tracking and searching for wanted/missing persons who are sought by the police, bomb detection and other such duties that may be directed by the Watch Commander.

 Patrolman John Turrin #199 and K-9 Vader #916